donaldsonlab/NAcInhib/README.md

 # NAcInhib
-Codebase accompanying the manuscript: "Accumbal calcium-permeable AMPARs orchestrate social attachment"
+Codebase accompanying the manuscript: "Accumbal calcium-permeable AMPA receptors orchestrate neuronal ensembles underlying social attachment"

 # Author(s)
-Mostafa M. El-Kalliny, William M. Sheeran, Liza E. Brusman, Olivia E. Neilly, Kelly E. Winther, Michael A. Kelberman, Zoe R. Donaldson*
+Mostafa M. El-Kalliny, J. Keenan Kushner, William M. Sheeran, Olivia E. Neilly, Kelly E. Winther, Liza E. Brusman, Michael A. Kelberman, Charles A. Hoeffer, Zoe R. Donaldson*

 This dataset contains a combination of code used to support the findings in the manuscript
-"Accumbal calcium-permeable AMPARs orchestrate social attachment"
+"Accumbal calcium-permeable AMPA receptors orchestrate neuronal ensembles underlying social attachment"

 Please see the Methods section of the manuscript for a detailed description of how these data were generated.